nawabnak-coder/e-commerce/README.md

 📄 License

-This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details.
+This project is open source and available under the [Apache2 License](LICENSE).

 👥 Contact